whizbuzzer/OpenCV_implementations/README.md

 # Computer Vision operations using OpenCV
 #### by Aniket N Prabhu

 This project aims to accomplish certain basic computer vision related operations using the OpenCV library.
-The tasks are described below.
+The operations are described below.
 For a better documentation, check the pdf file in the repository.

 ### Operations